niranjv/ml-notes/clustering/README.md

 **K-Means Assumptions**
 * Data has only K clusters
-* Clusgters are spherical with similar variance
+* Clusters are spherical with similar variance
 * Clusters have similar size
 * Sum of Squared Errors (variance) is an appropriate clustering metric for the data
 * All clusters are equally likely